 The first step in treating gum disease is a deep cleaning, also known as “scaling and root planing.”
 This treatment is used to remove the bacteria, plaque, and tartar that cause gum disease.

 Typically, half of your mouth will be cleaned during each appointment in our Tigard dental office.
-Combined with antibiotic treatment, deep cleanings are usually enough to maintain most minor-to-moderate cases of gum disease.
+Deep cleanings are usually enough to maintain most minor-to-moderate cases of gum disease.

 Gum Flap Or Pocket